Lead-PI

 Dharma Andrea Reyes Macaya

-Dharma is PhD researcher at MARUM-Centre for Marine Environmental Sciences and a guest student in the Paleoceanography group of the Lyell Centre.
+Dharma is part-time PhD researcher at MARUM-Centre for Marine Environmental Sciences (Bremen-Germany) and a guest student in the Paleoceanography group of the Lyell Centre and the ANID-Millennium Science Initiative Program Nucleo Milenio UPWELL (Chile).

 Former members